Queen’s Gambit is itself one of the oldest, most played, and respectable openings ever. It was played already by Gioachino Greko back in 1620.

 Even though it is entitled a ‘gambit’, it is absolutely sound and not risky.
 Even if you don’t play precisely, your position will remain playable and sound, unlike such sharp openings as the Sicilian Dragon or the King’s Gambit.

-In the Queen’s Gambit, White usually doesn’t get any weaknesses or issues that Black could easily exploit.
+In this opening, White usually doesn’t get any weaknesses or issues that Black could easily exploit.
 This makes their task to win the game really tough.
 It can even happen that stronger opponents will try to push for a win too hard, overextend their position and eventually lose because of that.

 This opening doesn’t typically lead to forced positions.
 Therefore, it doesn’t require much memorization of the moves.
 Instead, you can play relying on your chess understanding and basic knowledge.
 The plans and ideas are easy to grasp and overall you will be able to follow them even if your opponent finds a way to surprise you.